-The OSU Office of University Assessment submits a yearly report to the Oklahoma State Regents for Higher Education that summarizes the activities conducted at OSU in the above areas.
-Each activity is also reported separately with information regarding objectives or outcomes, methods used, student population involved, and results.
+The Office of University Assessment submits yearly reports to the Oklahoma State Regents for Higher Education that summarize the assessments in the above areas.
+The objectives, methods used, student population involved, results, and uses of assessment data are reported for assessment in each initiative area, including separate outcome assessment reports prepared by each academic program.